 There are a variety of ways in which parents, grandparents and carers can become involved in our school community.
 Involvement strengthens links between home and school whilst developing a sense of community through:

-**Please see the Front Office prior to volunteering for any requirements that may be needed, like Police Clearances etc.**
+**Please see the Front Office prior to volunteering for assistance with the requirements listed below:

 Our School Board operates within the guidelines established by the South Australian Commission for Catholic Schools.